What is my routing number at Legence Bank?

 My phone service does not offer premium SMS texting or I do not have unlimited texting on my cell phone plan.
 What options do I have?

 Text Banking can send alerts via email as well.
-Ask the eBranch or a Customer Service Representative for more information if this option interests you.
+Ask the eBranch or any Legence Bank Team Member for more information if this option interests you.

 Mobile Banking App